paritosh0707/AgentDock/packages/adapters/HYBRID_APPROACH_SUMMARY.md

 ## 🎉 Overview

-Successfully implemented the **hybrid validation approach** for the AgentDock Adapters package, combining the best of duck typing and strict type validation.
+Successfully implemented the **hybrid validation approach** for the Dockrion Adapters package, combining the best of duck typing and strict type validation.

 **Date:** November 14, 2025
 **Version:** 0.1.0 → 0.2.0 (conceptual)